-Field Description DPV Footnote 1 DPV Footnote 2 DPV Footnote 3 The footnote(s) returned for an address from DPV processing: AA - Input address matched to the ZIP + 4 file.
-AI - Input address matched to DPV (all components).
+Value Description DPV Footnote 1 DPV Footnote 2 DPV Footnote 3 The footnote(s) returned for an address from DPV processing: AA - Input address matched to the ZIP + 4 file.
+A1 - Input address matched to DPV (all components).
 CC - Input address primary number matched to DPV, but secondary number did not match (present but not valid).
 F1 - Input address matched to a general delivery address.
 G1 - Input address primary number matched to DPV, but the address is missing a secondary number.
 M1 - Input address primary number is missing.
-M3 - Input address primary number is not valid.
-P1 - Input address Post Office, Rural Route, or Highway Contract Box number is mot valid.
-P3 - Input address matched to a PO Box Street Address (PBSA).
+M1 - Input address primary number is not valid.
+P1 - Input address Post Office, Rural Route, or Highway Contract Box number is missing P3 - Input address matched to a PO Box Street Address (PBSA).
 RR - Input address matched to CMRA, but PMB designator is present.
 R1 - Input address matched to a physical address that does not receive delivery from the USPS (R777).
-TA - Input house number includes a trailing alphabetical character.
-U1 - Input address DPV confirms without the trailing alphabetical character.
+TA - Input house number includes a trailing alphabetical character and cannot DPV confirm.
+However, the address DPV confirms without the trailing alphabetical character.
+U1 - Input address matched to a unique ZIP code.
 DPV No Secure Location Identifies an address that does not provide a reliable mailbox or reception point for mail: Y = Location is not secure.
 N = Location is secure.
 Blank = Address was not presented to the hash table.
 DPV PBSA Indicates that the address is a Post Office Box Street address (PBSA): Y =Address was found in the PBSA table.
 N =Address was not found in the PBSA table.
 Blank = Address was not presented to the hash table.
 Address Verification also returns the footnote PB for a PBSA address.
 DPV Throwback Indicator An alphabetic value that identifies a valid street address for which the USPS forwards mail to a Post Office Box: - Y = The address is a Throwback address. - N = The address is not a Throwback address. - Blank = Address was not presented to the hash table.
-DSF2 No Stats Indicator Indicates the results of the call to the DPV NOSTATS table: Y = Address was found in the NO STATS table.
-N = Address was not found in the NO STATS table.
-Blank = Address was not presented to the hash table.
+DSF2 No Stats Indicator Indicates the results of the call to the DPV NOSTATS table: - Y = Address was found in the NO STATS table. - N = Address was not found in the NO STATS table. - Blank = Address was not presented to the hash table.